 On the other hand (at least, when it comes to chronographs), wearing this thing with a business suit may prove problematic, especially if you are not a man of heroic proportions.
 It may just be too brutal for some.

-The refreshed watch is still animated by the same Caliber 16 self-winding movement that the Swiss watchmaker loves so much.
+The refreshed Aquaracer still uses the same Caliber 16 self-winding movement as its source of power.
 Based on the decades-old ETA 7750 chronograph movement (it was actually introduced back in 1974, but underwent a series of upgrades increasing, among other things, jewel count and leaving behind the slower sibling that was working at a rather archaic frequency of 21,600 semi-oscillations per hour,) the modified movement offers the level of robustness and accuracy that is at least on par with the base model.

 No wonder that at this time TAG Heuer uses this mechanism to power its most best-selling products including some versions of their popular Carrera chronographs and, of course, the Aquaracer line.